malvasochiara/signal-noise-simulator/README.md

 The `utils.py` file contains utility functions for saving generated data and handling file paths.

 **Main Functions**
-- `parse_arguments()`: Parses and processes command-line arguments for signal generation and plotting.
-It handles parameters such as the number of components, duration, sampling rate, waveform type, noise addition, and saving options.

 - `plot_clean_signal(time, signal)`: Plots a clean, noise-free periodic signal over time.